peterpolidoro/modular_client_matlab/README.md

     https://github.com/JaneliaSciComp/matlab_arduino_device/archive/master.zip

-Add the matlab\_arduino\_device/arduino_device directory and all its subdirectories to the Matlab path.
+Add the following directory inside this downloaded repository and all its subdirectories to the Matlab path:

+    matlab\_arduino\_device/arduino_device